All Products

 Important

-• Proxy Protocol l takes effect only if it is enabled on both the proxy server and backend servers.
-If a backend server cannot parse Proxy Protocol headers but Proxy Protocol is enabled, parsing errors may arise on the backend server and compromise service availability.
+• Proxy Protocol works only if both the proxy server and the backend server support it.
+If the backend server cannot parse Proxy Protocol headers, enabling this feature may cause parsing errors and affect service availability.

 • GA supports only Proxy Protocol v1.
-Proxy Protocol v1 supports only TCP.
+Proxy Protocol v1 supports only the TCP protocol.
 For more information, see The PROXY protocol.

 Backend services deployed on Alibaba Cloud